Toepen: Additional rules for the drinking game

 Player to dealer's left leads first.
 Players must follow suit if possible, otherwise they may play any card.
 A trick is won by the highest card of the suit led, and the winner leads to the next trick.
 The winner of the fourth and last trick will deal the next hand.
 Each of the other players loses a life or lives.
 A player who holds three tens must whistle.
 A player who holds three jacks may whistle.
 A player who holds four tens must stand up.
 A player who holds four jacks may stand up.
 If a player is obliged to whistle but cannot, he must sing loudly.

 Example

-The score is maintained by peat.
-A normal game goes to a score of 10 or 15 points.
+The score is kept using a chalk and slate.
+A normal game goes to a score of 10 or 15 points, chalked as marks on a slate (///).
 These are penalty points. the one who wins the last move does not get any points.
 The other players receive a number of penalty points.
 Here is an example.